 Why Wide Angle Analytics

-Traditionally, a lot of users default to using Google Analytics.
-That often feels like a natural choice given it is familiar, free to start with, and associated with a household brand - Google.
+Traditionally, many users default to using Google Analytics.
+That often feels like a natural choice given it is familiar, free to start with, and associated with a household brand – Google.

 A self-hosted solution is often the one with the most control.
 You decide where the data is hosted, how it is collected, and who can access it.